• Skip to primary navigation

 *Nutrition Disclaimer: The information provided on this site is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace professional medical advice, diagnosis, or treatment.
 Please read our disclaimers page for more information.

 This is one way to season roasted broccoli to get even the pickiest of eaters to clean their plates!
-Mixed with chopped almonds and pumpkin seeds, then tossed in a zesty sauce, this lemony broccoli is perfectly roasted, still giving it that fresh crunch.
+Mixed with chopped almonds and pumpkin seeds, then tossed in a lemon-garlic sauce, this broccoli is perfectly roasted, still giving it that fresh crunch.

-Plus, the lemon garlic sauce is mixed with nutritional yeast and almond flour, which adds a little layer of crunchy, crispy yum!
+Plus, the lemon garlic sauce is mixed with nutritional yeast and almond flour, which adds a little extra crispy, crunchy goodness!

 A plate of roasted broccoli, almonds and pumpkin seeds.

-This Lemon Roasted Crack Broccoli is made on repeat in my house.
-For one, because it's so quick and easy.
-And secondly, it makes the perfect side for almost any dish.
-Plus, with its salty, tangy, crunchiness, it's even scrumptious enough to eat as a snack!
+This Lemon-Roasted Crack Broccoli is made on repeat in my house.
+First, it's incredibly easy with just a few minutes of hands-on time.
+Second, it is the perfect side for almost any dish.
+Plus, with its salty, tangy crunchiness, it's even scrumptious enough to eat as a snack!

 Is Roasted Broccoli Healthy?